 The signal shall be de-activated at the latest when the deceleration has fallen below 2.5 m/s2; or,

 3.1.15.2.
 The signal may be activated at a speed above 50 km/h when the antilock system is fully cycling (as defined in paragraph 4.9.1.) and deceleration is at least 2.5 m/s2.
-The signal shall be deactivated when the antilock system is no longer fully cycling.
+The signal shall be deactivated when the antilock system is no longer fully cycling".

-3.1.15.3.
-The method of determining deceleration is the responsibility of the manufacturer as long as the vehicle meets the technical requirements of this section. (ex. a prediction of deceleration from wheel rotation)."

 Insert a new paragraph 3.1.16., to read:

 "3.1.16.
+If a means to disable the antilock brake system is provided it shall meet the following provisions:

+Disabling the antilock brake system function shall only be allowed when the vehicle is fitted with a ride mode selector that is in an “off-road” or “all-terrain” mode.

-If a means to disable the antilock brake system is installed it shall meet the following provisions:(a) Disabling the antilock brake system function shall only be allowed when the vehicle is stationary;
+(b) Disabling the antilock brake system function shall only be allowed when the vehicle is stationary;

-(b) Disabling the antilock brake system function shall be the result of a deliberate action by the rider according to one of the following methods:
+(c) Disabling the antilock brake system function shall be the result of a deliberate action by the rider according to one of the following methods:

-(i) Simultaneous actuation of the antilock braking system on/off switch and a service brake system control (i.e. brake lever or pedal); or
+(i) Simultaneous actuation of the antilock braking system disable-switch and a service brake system control (i.e. brake lever or pedal); or

-(ii) The actuation of the antilock brake system on/off switch for a minimum of two seconds; or
+(ii) The actuation of the antilock brake system disable-switch for a minimum of two seconds; or

-(iii) The progression through at least two successive steps or levels of actuation of a rotating knob, a touch panel or a menu option selector.
+(iii) The progression through at least two successive steps or levels of actuation of a control (e.g.., rotating knob, a touch panel or a menu option selector).

-(c) The antilock brake system function shall be automatically enabled after each start-up of the vehicle, except for restarts after unintentional stalling of the engine;
+(d) The antilock brake system function shall be automatically enabled when exiting from the “off-road” or “all-terrain” ride mode, or after each start-up of the vehicle, except for restarts after unintentional stalling of the engine.

-(d) Disabling the antilock brake system function shall be indicated by the activation of a tell-tale according to one of the following methods:
+(e) Disabling the antilock brake system function shall be indicated by the activation of a yellow or amber tell-tale according to one of the following methods:

 (i) The symbol B.18 applied as specified in ISO 2575:2010 or